Law of Northern Ireland: History of the law of Northern Ireland

 The sources of Northern Irish law reflect Irish history and the various parliaments whose law affected the region down through the ages.

-The Brehon Laws
+The Brehon laws

 The Brehon Laws were a relatively sophisticated early Irish legal system, the practice of which was only finally wiped out during the Cromwellian conquest of Ireland.
 The Brehon laws were a civil legal system only – there was no criminal law.
 Acts that would today be considered criminal were then dealt with in a similar manner to tort law today.
 A perpetrator would have to compensate the victim, rather than having a punishment, such as imprisonment, imposed upon him.

 Common law

 Ireland was the subject of the first extension of England's common law legal system outside England.
-While in England the creation of the common law was largely the result of the assimilation of existing customary law, in Ireland the common law was imported from England supplanting the customary law of the Irish.
-This, however, was a gradual process which went hand-in-hand with English (and later, British) influence in Ireland.
+While in England the creation of the common law was largely the result of the assimilation of existing customary law, in Ireland the common law was imported from England, gradually supplanting the customary law of the Irish.